Ibaqu/GmailProject/README.md

 ## Current Iteration

+- Added a function `extractSubject` that does the data extraction.
+Didnt use a service or resource since that wouldnt be a very good idea.
+Im open to suggestions though.
-- Improved filter to check Personal emails only
+- ~~Improved filter to check Personal emails only~~
-- Extracted 'Invitation' data from the Subject and printed result
+- ~~Extracted 'Invitation' data from the Subject and printed result~~
 - ~~Simply pulls emails based on the filter and logs the result~~

 ## TODO

-- Write separate util service for extracting data from the subject
 - Upload the data to a spreadsheet
+- ~~Write separate util service for extracting data from the subject~~
 - ~~Sort out the Gmail filter to pull personal emails only~~
 - ~~Extract the information from the Email subject by manipulating the subject string~~